AccelerationConsortium/awesome-self-driving-labs/readme.md

 Examples of SDLs for [academic research](#academic-research), [education](#education), and [industry](#industry).

 ### Emoji Key
-The following emoji are used to help [represent fully autonomous vs. manual intervention](https://github.com/sgbaird/awesome-self-driving-labs/discussions/15) for various categories.
+The following emoji are used to help [represent full autonomy vs. manual intervention](https://github.com/sgbaird/awesome-self-driving-labs/discussions/15) for various categories.
 | Category | Emoji |
 | ---- | ---- |
 | Synthesis |🧪|